Texas Criminal Procedure

 Motions can significantly affect a trial’s outcome.
 There are various types of motions to assist the defense in a trial.
 A skilled defense attorney can present several motions including but not limited to:

 - Motion to dismiss due to lack of evidence

 - Motion to dismiss charges due to lack of probable cause

 Texas Criminal Trial in San Antonio

-There are two types of trials a defendant may face, a bench trial or jury trial.
+There are two types of trials a defendant may face, a bench trial or a jury trial.
 Bench trials do not use a jury to determine an outcome.
-Instead a judge will interpret the law and also decide the verdict.
+Instead, a judge will interpret the law and also decide the verdict.
 Normally, a bench trial is reserved for lower misdemeanor crimes.

 If the defendant has to face a jury trial, a grand jury will determine if the alleged offender is guilty or not guilty.
 A panel of 12 jury members will be selected from a pool of citizens through a process called voir dire.
 Once they are selected the trial will begin.

 During the trial, both the prosecutor and the defense will have an opportunity to present their evidence and witnesses.
 In a trial, the prosecution will have the burden of proof.
 He or she must prove that the defendant committed every element to the offense beyond a reasonable doubt.